Efficient Privacy-Preserving Machine Learning with Lightweight Trusted Hardware: Background

-However, compared to complex high-performance TEEs, the vulnerabilities in \LTH are far more limited and countermeasures against them are easier to apply in terms of cost and design complexity.
+Compared to complex high-performance TEEs, \LTH has far fewer vulnerabilities, making countermeasures easier to apply in terms of cost and design complexity.
 In practice, the main security concerns for today’s TEE come from software-exploitable vulnerabilities.
 In that sense, \LTH provides a major security benefit by removing most timing-channel or transient-execution vulnerabilities.
 While physical attacks are not considered a major threat in data-center environments, \LTH can also provide strong physical security. \LTH has no off-chip memory to protect, and often has anti-tamper/DPA countermeasures.
-On the other hand, recent TEEs target weaker threat models against physical attacks.
+In contrast, recent TEEs target weaker threat models against physical attacks.
 Intel removed the integrity tree for replay protection in Icelake/TDX.
 AMD SEV has no replay protection against physical attacks.
 NVIDIA GPU TEE (H100) does not even encrypt its high-bandwidth memory (HBM).